hydroper-jet/lang/spec/1.0/source/src/statements/switch-statement.md

-# Switch statement
+# Switch Statement

 The switch statement is similiar to that of Java.
 Unlike in Java, the switch statement does not include fallthroughs.

-A switch statement applied to a discriminant whose context type is an `enum` must be exhaustive and it must contain case elements matching all of the `enum` members.
+A switch statement applied to a discriminant whose context type is an **enum** must be exhaustive and it must contain case elements matching all of the **enum** members.

 ```
 switch (item.category) {